hngerebara/NewsFeed/Readme.md

 # Hopeaz NewsFeed Application

 A front-end application that displays a list of recent worldwide news and is Powered by: https://newsapi.org/  displays a list of recent worldwide news.
-Powered by: https://newsapi.org/

 Created using React JS and Flux Architecture